jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

 .. include:: ../../links.rst

 #################################################################################
-how to make a person with exceptions
+how to make a person with Exceptions
 #################################################################################

 ----